-- 22 Subsidence is affecting channel capacities throughout the Restoration Area; the reaches that - 23 subsidence has the highest potential to change then-existing channel capacity are the Middle - Eastside Bypass and 2.5 miles of the downstream end of Reach 4A.
-DWR performed a hydraulic - study that estimates the effects of subsidence on channel capacities in 2016 and then estimates - 26 the effects of future subsidence to 2031 on channel capacities in these reaches.
-This study - 27 identifies the levees within the Middle Eastside Bypass and Reach 4A that may need to be - 28 improved to convey 2,500 cfs considering subsidence and the maximum allowable WSE.
-The - 29 maximum allowable WSEs were documented in a Geotechnical Condition Report (GCR) - 30 prepared by DWR in 2015.
-The study, Evaluation of the Effects of Future Subsidence on - 31 Capacity up to 2,500 cfs in Reach 4A and Middle Eastside Bypass, dated September 2019, is - 32 included in Appendix B and is summarized below.
+- subsidence has the highest potential to change then-existing channel capacity are the Middle Eastside Bypass and 2.5 miles of the downstream end of Reach 4A.
+DWR performed a hydraulic - study that estimates the effects of subsidence on channel capacities in 2016 and then estimates - the effects of future subsidence to 2031 on channel capacities in these reaches.
+This study - 26 identifies the levees within the Middle Eastside Bypass and Reach 4A that may need to be - 27 improved to convey 2,500 cfs considering subsidence and the maximum allowable WSE.
+The - 28 maximum allowable WSEs were documented in a Geotechnical Condition Report (GCR) - 29 prepared by DWR in 2015.
+The study, Evaluation of the Effects of Future Subsidence on - 30 Capacity up to 2,500 cfs in Reach 4A and Middle Eastside Bypass, dated September 2019, is - 31 included in Appendix B and is summarized below.

-4.1.1 Study Topography and Tools
+32 4.1.1 Study Topography and Tools

-- 34 The study was conducted using validated 1-D steady state Hydrologic Engineering Center's - 35 River Analysis System (HEC-RAS) baseline models of the river and flood bypass with 2008 - 36 topography and where available 2010-2011 bathymetry.
-The model geometry was updated based - on top of levee surveys completed by DWR in 2016.
-In updating the model geometry, the 2008 - 38 cross-sections elevations were adjusted by the total subsidence that was measured between the
+33 The study was conducted using validated 1-D steady state Hydrologic Engineering Center's

+- River Analysis System (HEC-RAS) baseline models of the river and flood bypass with 2008 - topography and where available 2010-2011 bathymetry.
+The model geometry was updated based - 36 on top of levee surveys completed by DWR in 2016.
+In updating the model geometry, the 2008 - 37 cross-sections elevations were adjusted by the total subsidence that was measured between the